 If it sounds too good to be true, it almost always is.
-Don't let your desire for the impossible trump your common sense.
+Your desire for the impossible shouldn't trump your common sense.
 The information, if it's worth anything, is generally already free.
-And more to the point, the information that you get is rarely actually worth anything at all—which is why it's often being sold for peanuts.
+More to the point, the information that you get is rarely actually worth anything at all—which is why it's often being sold for peanuts.
 If someone did really have the secret to astral projection with scientific research to prove it, would they be selling it on eBay?
 Probably not.

 Phishing Emails Pretending to Be eBay

 In all cases, they either ask you to provide information or click a link in the email that takes you to what appears to be the eBay (or Escrow.com or PayPal) website.
 Only it isn't, and the message is a fake, and if you do what is asked, you're going to lose your money or your identity.
-Never, ever provide confidential information, like your banking details, inside an email message or click a link inside an email message if you don't know its origin.
+Never provide confidential information, like banking details, inside an email message or click a link inside an email message if you don't know its origin.

 If eBay has sent you any communication, you'll see it in your account on its site.

 What If I've Already Been Scammed?

 If you've already fallen prey to one of these scams, your best bets are to work through buyer protection and, if necessary, a credit card dispute, assuming that the transaction went through eBay and you were wise enough to pay with a major credit card.